dereuromark/cakephp-tools/docs/Behavior/Encryption.md

 ]);
 ```

-After attaching the behavior a call like
+After attaching the behavior, a call like

 ```php
 $user = $this->Users->newEmptyEntity();